danielpozsar/grogupy/docs/source/index.rst

-.. grogupy master file, created by sphinx-quickstart on Thu Oct 10 17:10:03 2024.
+.. grogu master file, created by sphinx-quickstart on Thu Oct 10 17:10:03 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. module:: grogupy
+.. module:: grogu
    :no-index:

-.. title:: grogupy: Relativistic magnetic interactions from non-orthogonal basis sets
+.. title:: grogu: Relativistic magnetic interactions from non-orthogonal basis sets
 .. meta::
    :description: Relativistic magnetic interactions from non-orthogonal basis sets.
    :keywords: DFT, physics, grogu, magnetic interactions, Siesta

-grogupy: Relativistic magnetic interactions from non-orthogonal basis sets
+grogu: Relativistic magnetic interactions from non-orthogonal basis sets
 ==========================================================================

-grogupy was created to easily extract magnetic interaction parameters from density functional theory (DFT) calculations.
+grogu was created to easily extract magnetic interaction parameters from density functional theory (DFT) calculations.
 Because the underlying theory focuses on non-orthogonal basis sets, the most straightforward software to use for the DFT calculation is `Siesta <https://siesta-project.org/siesta/>`_.